 This is education, the method whereby man is revealed to himself.
 It is the instruction of his understanding, the training of his sentiments, the direction of his action.
 It discloses the physical and the spiritual, the unseen and the seen.
 It includes every human relationship and shows forth every duty.
 It is alike the source of the intellectual and moral force of all mankind.

 I shall assume that civilization is desirable.
 I do not think that is questioned in any respectable quarter, though I recall that a wise old Massachusetts magistrate once observed to me that perhaps we should all be better off if our entire efforts were directed to a hoe and a potato.
 There is honest difference of opinion whether the results of civilization are equitably distributed.
 That I shall not now discuss.
 It seems obvious that the present population of the globe could not subsist by that ancient method of the tillage of the soil represented by the hoe-and-potato era.
 But, even if it could, it is enough to say that existence in such a state is totally inadequate to employ all the powers of man, and it cannot be, either, that man ought to be satisfied to be anything but his best, or that being his best can be inconsistent with the highest welfare of society.
-The question I propose to consider is what it is necessary to do to sustain modern civilization’s advancement and further development.
+The question I propose to consider is what it is necessary to do to sustain modern civilization and provide for its advancement and further development.

 It is not necessary to suppose that our civilization is perfect.
 We Amherst men have heard that “there is first the blade, then the ear, after that the full corn in the ear,” and we have further heard that “it doth not yet appear what man shall be.”
 It is necessary to be assured that civilization is on a sound foundation, that it is in such a state that it can grow and develop for the general welfare.

 Both the answer to this main question and this necessary assurance are found in part in history.
 Great light is always shed on the question of what ought to be done by finding out what has been done.
 Progress has lain in the cultivation and maintenance of a state of mind.
 It has been in general a strong adherence to ideals.
 The ideal around which the ancient tribes of Israel developed was monotheism.
 The ideal of Greece was beauty.
 That of Rome was glory.
 The strength of the British Empire has been in a sense of obligation.
 Well might Admiral Nelson appeal to that sense by flying at his masthead as he swung his fleet into battle: “England expects every man to do his duty.”
 To the French it has been a personification of their country.
 To one of her generals, on trial for surrendering his army, who plead that with many of her cities in the hands of the enemy, with her forces disintegrated, her government in flight, there was no longer anything for him to fight for, went the reply: “There is always France.”
 The strongest sentiment of America has been for that independence which is the basis of self-government.
 These are but main features.
 There clustered about them many other ideals which in all instances lent strength to the character of the people of each nation.
 It was only when the people fell away from their adherence to their ideals that the disintegration began which ended in the final downfall of the nations of antiquity.
-It has but lately been demonstrated to the fullest extent that the self-governing peoples of the modem world are strong and vigorous, still true to their traditions, still loyal to their ideals.
+It has but lately been demonstrated to the fullest extent that the self-governing peoples of the modern world are strong and vigorous, still true to their traditions, still loyal to their ideals.
 Such a condition has always indicated a sound foundation in the past, and must be the best index of it in the present.

-But it is not only by in technical skill that modern civilization is sustained.
+But it is not only by technical skill that modern civilization is sustained.
 It depends to a large degree on accumulated and invested capital, and for its advance will depend more and more on accumulation and investment of capital.
 Civilization and profits go hand in hand.
 It is out of the surplus of our efforts that progress is made.
 It is only necessary to remember the method of conducting all industry, transportation, banking, mining, and commerce and to observe that they not only need constant renewal but ever-increasing facilities with which to meet enlarged demands, to determine that what we call capital is the chief material minister to the general welfare of all mankind.

 Invested capital is the result of brains.
-All the elements that are assembled in a Corliss engine, a modern printing-press, or an aero plane have lain in the earth throughout all the ages.
+All the elements that are assembled in a Corliss engine, a modern printing-press, or an aeroplane have lain in the earth throughout all the ages.
 For countless generations there has been sufficient human labor to assemble them, yet they did not appear.
-They came into being only when called by the skill and brains of men.
+They came into being only when, called by the skill and brains of men.
 The same is true of the plant whereby is carried on all modern business.
 It is also by organizations, by management, that labor is so directed as to produce a surplus for present and future investment.
 Truly capital, surplus, profits, and progress are the result of brains.
 In fact, that which we call labor is intelligent effort directed toward some desired end.
 Otherwise such result could well be secured from a machine.
 In its last analysis, what the workman sells is his intelligence.
 But it is still true that the management and direction, of which surplus and profits are born, is a rarer skill, a yet more acute intelligence, which we in general designate as brains.
 It is on the continued existence of this power in man, which is the result of effort and training, that not only the advance but the maintenance of our present standards depends.